List of Bleach characters: Love Aikawa

-Love is voiced by Tetsu Inada in the Japanese version of the anime and by Travis Willingham in the English dub.
+Love is voiced by Tetsu Inada in the original Japanese version of the anime and by Travis Willingham in the English dub and by Bill Butts in the English dub of the Thousand-Year Blood War arc.

 Kensei Muguruma

 Kensei Muguruma (六車 拳西, Muguruma Kensei) is the previous captain of Squad Nine, bearing a 69 tattoo on his stomach that influenced Shūhei Hisagi to have one on his cheek after saving him when he was younger, and piercing on his left eyebrow.
 One of the first to be turned into a Vizard, Kensei's hollow mask takes on the form of what appears to be a hockey mask, with a flat surface, and six slits running down the front.
 In comparison with his fellow Vizards, Kensei is a much more serious character.
 He has a short temper and is easily irritated, particularly by Mashiro.
 After the events of the Fake Karakura Town battle, Kensei is reinstated as a Soul Reaper Captain.
 However, during the Wandenreich invasion while his wounds are tended to by Isane after his ordeal against Mask De Masculine, Kensei is killed by Gremmy Thoumeaux and brought back as a zombie by Giselle Gewelle, before Mayuri Kurosutchi usurps control over Kensei to have resume defending the Soul Society.
 Ten years after Yhwach's defeat, he is shown to have returned to normal.

 Kensei's zanpakutō is named Tachikaze (断地風) and is released with the command "Blow".
 His shikai shrinks it down into the form of a survival/combat knife.
 While in this form, Kensei demonstrates the ability to charge and fire spiritual energy from the blade.
 Tachikaze can also manipulate wind, as demonstrated when Kensei uses several wind blades to slice up a hollow, killing it instantly.
 Kensei's bankai is named Tekken Tachikaze (鐡拳・断地風).
 The combat knife transforms into two bladed, bronze knuckle-like weapons known as tiger claws in each hand that are connected by a long fabric-like material that wraps around and up his arms like bandages and form a small arc above his head.
 Kensei's bankai focuses all of the destructive power into the knuckles, causing whatever the knuckles are touching to be hit continuously with implosive power.

-Kensei is voiced by Tomokazu Sugita in the Japanese version of the anime and by Dave Mallow in the English dub.
+Kensei is voiced by Tomokazu Sugita in the original Japanese version of the anime and by Dave Mallow in the English dub and by Aaron LaPlante in the English dub of the Thousand-Year Blood War arc.